 We also wanted to include the excellent Bosch 60-piece Black Oxide Index Drill Bit Set.
 This kit works great for having every conceivable size from #1 to #60 wire gauges and everything in between.
 It also comes in a handy metal index case.

-Best Drill Bits for Steel
+Best Drill Bits for Metal

 Milwaukee Red Helix Cobalt Drill Bits

-We again go back to Milwaukee for their excellent cobalt bits.
+The best drill bits for metal, and particularly for carbon steels, goes to Milwaukee for their excellent cobalt bits.
 Just like their titanium bits, they have the Red Helix variable flute design.
 They also have a 135° QuadEdge Tip that helps it drill much faster than other cobalt bits we tested and still keep the walking to a minimum.

 They don’t have a 1/4″ hex, however, so you won’t use these in your impact driver.
 Their primary goal in life is to drill well in thicker, harder metals.